ScottyLabs/tartanhacks-backend/README.md

 7. Run `npm run dev` to run the project in dev mode.
 8. See the swagger endpoint documentation by visiting `/docs`

+## Preparing the Database
+To start using the application, you need to seed the database.
+Check out `./src/settings.json` to configure what settings you want to use for your application.
+Afterwards, run `npx prisma db seed` to insert this into your database.

 ## Database Model
 https://www.figma.com/file/TXPqZa0vUg3BNw9fHGn9vT/TartanHacks-Model?node-id=1%3A6